The Art of Story Telling

 Lying on the cool cement Heli-pad at Flora clinic trauma unit, puffing away while observing the beautiful sparkling constellations of stars blanketing the evening sky – a beautiful picture now and then interrupted by the occasional loud bang and colourful sparkles of firecrackers exploding.
 I’m not the greatest lover of uncontrolled fireworks as it always ends in some form of disaster, just ask that chubby kid I treated a few hours ago whose thumb now looks like a flowering petunia.

 Paint pictures with words.
 It helps people experience your opinion instead of just hearing it.

 5. KISS – Keep It Simple Stupid

-How many times have we sat through movie, read a book or listened to a speech only to be puzzled as to what the actual plot was because it was so integrated and interwoven that it became absorbed instead of highlighted.
-Use stories to unravel complexity as this will allow the audience to relate to the point you trying to make.
+How many times have we sat through the movie, read a book or listened to a speech only to be puzzled as to what the actual plot was because it was so integrated and interwoven that it became absorbed instead of highlighted?
+Use stories to unravel complexity as this will allow the audience to relate to the point you are trying to make.

 Now the start, I like to invoke an emotion of surprise or shock.
 This makes people think and is a great set-up to the rest of your story.

 Fill in the blanks with splashes of colour by using senses to invoke emotions that will emphasise the point you need to make.

 It’s a personal memoir.
 Leave out the moments that don’t help the listener “get” you right away.
 Focus on “what’s in it for me” for the listener right away.
 Include personal details, but make them relevant to your main point and most importantly, to your audience.
 Despite what your mother might have told you, we do judge a book by its cover — and definitely by its first sentence, so make your story count! – Julie Cottineau –